 The proposal process is competitive, as is the student selection.
 The IIIP funds are not intended as permanent subsidies for programs.
 Proposals that have been funded for more than three consecutive years may not be considered for renewal.
-Please contact Director Carol Ham if you are considering a request that will extend support beyond three years.
+Please contact Director Carol Strange if you are considering a request that will extend support beyond three years.

 The IIIP Steering Committee will choose students for the program based on the IIIP selection criteria and taking into account the following considerations:

 - Students with financial need are considered more closely than those with no or little need.